tajmone/highlight/extras/langs-examples/CONTRIBUTING.md

 ## Using Third Party Code

-Custom desgined examples are preferable to third pary code snippets because rarely you'll find some real code examples meeting the criteria mentioned in these guidelines.
+Custom designed examples are preferable to third party code snippets because rarely you'll find some real code examples meeting the criteria mentioned in these guidelines.

 Nevertheless, if you do find third party code that you deem fit to use, and you'd like to add it as an example, you must make sure that: